romulocintra/user-locale-client-hints/README.md

 - **A:** *At the moment there is no support to convert to or from the Unicode format*

 **Q:** How about a header that gives access to all user local preferences `Sec-CH-Locale-Preferences-all` `Sec-CH-Locale-Preferences-: calendar="gregory"; timeZone="Europe/London" ... `?
-- **A:** *There are use cases to simplify how to access this data but at the same time this would increase vectors of fingerprinting*
+- **A:** *There are use cases to simplify how to access this data but at the same time this would add new fingerprinting vectors*

 ## References
 - [Design Doc - User Preferences on the Web](https://docs.google.com/document/d/1YWkivRAR8OcKQqIqbdfi4_fksBjAdfGqUumpdCQ_aGs/edit#heading=h.2efe18287cds)